ethomson/probot-azure-pipelines/README.md

       `perl -pe 's/\n/\\n/' < pemfile`

-   * **VSTS_URL**: the URL of the Visual Studio Team Services account that contains the builds that are queued for your GitHub repository.
+   * **AZURE_DEVOPS_URL**: the URL of the Azure DevOps account that contains the builds that are queued for your GitHub repository.
-   * **VSTS_PAT**: your Personal Access Token
+   * **AZURE_DEVOPS_PAT**: your Personal Access Token

 ### Deploy Manually

-If you don't want to set up a VSTS pipeline into Azure, you can run build and run this application manually.
+If you don't want to set up a Azure Pipelines build and release definition into Azure, you can also build and run this application manually.

 To download and build the latest release of this application:

 ```
-git clone --branch latest https://github.com/ethomson/probot-vsts-build
+git clone --branch latest https://github.com/ethomson/probot-azure-pipelines
-cd probot-vsts-build
+cd probot-azure-pipelines
 npm build
 ```